-The PanelView terminals are IEC 1131-2 Equipment Class I devices and require you to connect the GND (Ground) or (Protective Earth) terminal to an earth conductor.
+The PanelView terminals are IEC 1131-2 Equipment Class I devices and require you to connect the GND (Ground) or \bigoplus (Protective Earth) terminal to an earth conductor.

-The PanelView terminals are designed for safe use when installed in a NEMA Type 12, 13, 4X (indoor use only), IP54 or IP65 rated enclosure.
+IMPORTANT The PanelView terminals are designed for safe use when installed in a NEMA Type 12, 13, 4X (indoor use only), IP54 or IP65 rated enclosure.

-To connect power to the AC versions of the PanelView:
+Follow these steps to connect power to the ac versions of the PanelView.

-- 1. Secure AC power wires to the L1 and L2N terminal block screws. - 2.
-Secure the Earth Ground/Protective Earth wire to the GND or the screw on the terminal block.
+- 1. Secure ac power wires to the L1 and L2N terminal block screws. - 2.
+Secure the Earth Ground/Protective Earth wire to the GND or the ⊕ screw on the terminal block.

 Improper wiring of the power terminals may result in voltage at the communication connector shells.
-Refer to the figure below when wiring.